Take Meds Back Disposal Options

 - Remove from the original container (make sure you remove the label or cross out any identifying information).

-- Mix with something that can’t be eaten, like kitty litter, coffee grounds, saw dust, home cleanser, etc.
+- Mix with something that can’t be eaten, like kitty litter, coffee grounds, sawdust, etc.

 - Place the mixture in a sealable bag, empty can, or other durable container that prevents leakage.